 In contrast to the Qualification Directive, the Asylum Act applies the ground for withdrawal of the refugee status based on the re-availment of the protection of the country of origin to persons with subsidiary protection, as well.
 As per HHC knowledge, the provision is applied by the NDGAP as a basis for status withdrawal which is clearly in violation of the EU law.

-The procedure for withdrawal see above in section on Cessation: Procedures and guarantees).
+For the withdrawal procedure, see above in section on Cessation: Procedures and guarantees.

 Information provided by NDGAP on 2 March 2021.

 Information provided by NDGAP on 7 February 2022.

 See Hungarian Helsinki Committee: Flagrant Breach of the Right to Defence in National Security Cases and the Systematic Denial of the Right to Family Life within the Hungarian Legal Framework, Information Note of the Hungarian Helsinki Committee, 15 September 2020, available at https://bit.ly/3qMoH3L.

 Section 2/A(a) of the Government Decree no. 301/2007 (XI.9.)